President: Tracy Stockley, PhD, FCCMG

 Dr. Tanya Nelson is a clinical Molecular Geneticist and Head of the Division Laboratory Genetics & Genomics at the BC Children’s and BC Women’s Hospitals, and a UBC Clinical Professor in the Department of Pathology & Laboratory Medicine.
 As a Chair or member of CCMG committees, Dr. Nelson has collaborated on numerous guideline and position statements, both in the prenatal and postnatal setting.
 She is also actively involved in CCMG training, and is the Director of the UBC CCMG Molecular Genetics post-graduate fellowship program.

-Member: Marjan Nezarati, MD, FRCPC, FCCMG
+Treasurer: Marjan Nezarati, MD, FRCPC, FCCMG

-Member: Murray Potter, MD, FRCPC, FCCMG
+Member/Secretary Elect: Murray Potter, MD, FRCPC, FCCMG

 Professor, Department of Pathology and Molecular Medicine, McMaster University